This is a mobile version, full one is here.

 Definition Of Done

-At XDSD, our first and most important principle states that someone is paid only when he provides deliverables.
+At XDSD, our first and most important principle states that someone is paid only when they provide deliverables.
 Combining the definition of done and the principle of paying only for deliverables provides us a very important conclusion: we do not pay for un-finished tasks.

 Every task has its own time budget.
 Regardless of the number of people who worked on a task previously, only the last one—the one who managed to provide a working deliverable—receives payment.